qqep685d/M2DS/README.md

 # M2DS: Marker Management Database System
 This application is a tool for managing the polymorphic data of markers in F2 or RILs population.

+**ATTENTION: This Application is still the version of the development environment.
+Please use on local server.
+Regarding the use of this application, note that I am not responsible for any loss, damages and troubles.**

 ## REQUIREMENTS

 ### Software